No, your pan isn’t ruined! Carbon steel pan rust is easy to remove

 Given the negative association between rust and cookware, it’s totally normal to be a little freaked out when you first see those brown rust spots on your pan.

+If you are wondering how to remove rust from steel, we are here to help.
 In this article, you’ll learn about carbon steel rust and how to get a rusted carbon steel pan performing good as new!

 Does carbon steel rust?